 Compatibility with Drilling Fluid

 Different types of drilling fluids require specific equipment to function effectively.
 High-viscosity fluids, for example, require a shaker with different vibration settings compared to lighter fluids.
 Ensuring compatibility helps improve efficiency and prevent performance issues.
+Additionally, different drilling environments—such as variations in well depth, mud weight, and environmental conditions—demand shale shakers with features tailored for optimal performance in those specific settings.

 Screen Type and Durability